harshgadodia/harshgadodia/_pages/cv.md

 # Sharity

 Sharity allows Facebook users to indirectly donate to a cause they believe in.
 This is done by supporting companies that pledge to donate money to charities through likes, comments, and shares.
-Just a few months after this idea was pitched to Facebook executives as part of a Hackathon, Facebook launched something very similar.
+Just a few months after this idea was pitched to Facebook executives as part of a Hackathon, Facebook launched something very similar officially.

 # TombBook